Master of Counselling

 Learners may withdraw from the program by submitting their request in writing to the GCAP program office and formally withdrawing from any courses in which they are currently registered.
 Learners who withdraw may apply to re-enrol in the program by following the regular application procedures outlined above.

 Normally, the MC program is completed at a pace of four courses per year.
 Learners may study in the program on a full- or part-time basis.
 Part-time learners must complete a minimum of six credits per calendar year.
 Program learners are considered full time if they complete a minimum of nine credits in a given calendar year.
 Note however, that other organizations (e.g. provincial student loan programs, First Nations, Canada Revenue Agency) may have other criteria for defining full-time status.

 Learners must complete the MC degree requirements within seven years of their initial enrolment in the program.
 Learners who do not do so may be required to repeat courses completed at the beginning of their program.

 The MC Program does not have candidacy exams, therefore the use of MC (C) or MC (Candidate) during your program is not permitted.
 You may use this credential only after the degree is conferred.

-To be eligible for graduation, each student must successfully complete a final project in addition to the 36 credits of graduate coursework required for the MC degree, including either the thesis or course-based exit.
+To be eligible for graduation, each learner must successfully complete 36 credits of graduate coursework required for the MC degree, including either the thesis or course-based exit.